vengateshk18/dajngo-chatapp/README.md

 To integrate the chat app with your project, follow these steps:

 1. Navigate to the chat app directory.
-2. Install chat app dependencies by running `npm install`.
+2. Install chat app dependencies by running `pip install django`.
-3. Start the chat app by running `npm start`.
+3. Start the chat app by running `django-admin startapp message`.

 Feel free to customize and extend the chat app to meet your specific communication needs.
 Enhance your team's collaboration and streamline communication using the integrated chat features.